-- 5.9 The Council will use the asset life method as its main method of applying MRP but will use the annuity method for investment property. - 5.10 Where appropriate, for example in relation to capital expenditure on regeneration schemes, we may use an annuity method starting in the year after the asset becomes operational. - 5.11 Where we acquire assets ahead of a development scheme, we will charge MRP based on the income flow of the asset or as service benefit is obtained.

-Therefore, where construction, major refurbishment or redevelopment of an asset occurs, we will not charge MRP during the period of construction, refurbishment or redevelopment.
-MRP will not be charged from the date a property is vacant (if the development starts within 12 months of the vacation date).
-MRP will be charged in the financial year after the asset has returned to operational use.
+- 9.10.
+The Council will use the asset life method as its main method of applying MRP but will use the annuity method for investment property. - 9.11.
+Where appropriate, for example in relation to capital expenditure on regeneration schemes, we may use an annuity method starting in the year after the asset becomes operational. - 9.12.
+Where we acquire assets ahead of a development scheme, we will charge MRP based on the income flow of the asset or as service benefit is obtained.
+Therefore, where construction, major refurbishment or redevelopment of an asset occurs, we will not charge MRP during the period of construction, refurbishment, or redevelopment.
+MRP will not be charged from the date a property is vacant (if the development starts

-- 5.12 We will apply a life of 50 years for the purchase of land and schemes which are on land (for example transport schemes). - 5.13 Where loans are made to other bodies for their capital expenditure, where the loans are repaid in at least annual instalments of principal, there will be no MRP, but we will apply the capital receipts to reduce the CFR.
-Where there is no repayment, MRP will be charged in accordance with the MRP policy for assets funded by the loan. - 5.14 For investments classed as capital expenditure, we will apply a life related to the underlying asset in which the share capital has been invested. - 5.15 We will apply a prudent approach to determining which schemes are financed from capital resources and which ones will be subject to MRP.
+- within 12 months of the vacation date).
+MRP will be charged in the financial year after the asset has returned to operational use. - 9.13.
+Where loans are made to other bodies for their capital expenditure, where the loans are repaid in at least annual instalments of principal, there will be no MRP, but we will apply the capital receipts arising from the loan repayment to reduce the CFR.
+Where there is no repayment, MRP will be charged in accordance with the MRP policy for assets funded by the loan, including delaying MRP until the year after the assets became operational.
+Sufficient MRP will be charged to ensure that the outstanding CFR on the loan is no higher than the principal amount outstanding less the expected credit loss.
+This option was proposed by the Government in its recent MRP consultation and in the Council's, view is consistent with the current regulations. - 9.14.
+For investments classed as capital expenditure, we will apply a life related to the underlying asset in which the share capital has been invested. - 9.15.
+We will apply a prudent approach to determining which schemes are financed from capital resources and which ones will be subject to MRP.
 For example, we feel it is prudent to apply capital resources to those schemes that have a shorter estimated life.
-We will determine this annually as part of closing the accounts. - 5.16 Generally, the asset life for MRP will be matched to the life used for depreciation purposes.
-Estimated life periods will be determined under delegated powers to the CFO. - 5.17 Where former operating leases have been brought onto our balance sheet on 1 April 2024, due to the adoption of IFRS16 leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and / or discounts, then the annual MRP charge will be adjusted so the total charge to revenue remains unaffected by new standard.
+We will determine this annually as part of closing the accounts. - 9.16.
+Generally, the asset life for MRP will be matched to the life used for depreciation purposes.
+Estimated life periods will be determined under delegated powers to the CFO. - 9.17.
+Where former operating leases have been brought onto our balance sheet on 1 April 2024, due to the adoption of IFRS16 leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and / or discounts, then the annual MRP charge will be adjusted so the total charge to revenue remains unaffected by new standard. - 9.18.
+No MRP will be charged in respect of assets held within the HRA but depreciation on those assets will be charged instead in line with regulations.

-6. Treasury Management
+10. Treasury Management